Adnan-edu/agentic_ai/README.md

 The content is based on Ed Donner's comprehensive The Complete Agentic AI Engineering (2025) course and reflects his expertise in making complex agentic ai concepts accessible through practical, hands-on projects.

-Visit [Daniel's GitHub profile](https://github.com/mrdbourke) for more resources on machine learning and deep learning.
+Visit [Ed Donner's profile](https://edwarddonner.com/) for more resources on AI.